real return vs nominal return

 Real return vs nominal return

-In this post, we explain the difference between real and nominal returns and show you the impact of inflation on return calculations.
+In this lesson, we explain the difference between nominal returns and real returns and demonstrate the impact of inflation on return calculations.
 You will also learn how to calculate the real rate of return using the nominal rate of return and the inflation rate.

 Inflation can be loosely defined as an increase in the prices of goods and services.
 The problem with a high rate of inflation is that it leads to a significant loss in purchasing power.

-Let’s illustrate this with a simple example.
+Let’s further elaborate on this example.
 Suppose that a luxury hot tub costs $5,000 today.
-This means that with your $10,000 investment, you could afford 2 hot tubs today.
+This means that with the $10,000 you have, you could afford 2 hot tubs at the moment.
 And, if your investment grew to $15,000 at the end of the year, you would be able to buy 3 hot tubs if the price of the hot tub didn’t change.
-But, if its price rose in line with the inflation (60%), it would now cost $8,000.
-This means that you would actually not be able to purchase 2 hot tubs at the end of the year, while you could at the start…
+But, if its price rose in line with the inflation, which we assumed to be 60%, it would now cost $8,000.
+This means that you would actually not be able to purchase 2 hot tubs at the end of the year, while you can now…

 As a result, one needs to take into account the rate of inflation (especially when it’s high), when interpreting investment returns.